 Her individual skills and interests also help her do her job more effectively and creatively.
 She never expected to tap into her math skills, but when a news story needs some quantitative context, the ability to apply mathematics has helped Natalie communicate and clarify the data for reporting purposes.
 Another helpful skill is her knowledge of social media networks, especially when doing research on people.

 “You gain insights and nuances about people by learning about their personal background and their connections.
 Plus it’s a useful tool for verifying the identities of people with a common name.”

 Natalie’s interest in film has also been invaluable.
 “One of my co-workers and I are both film buffs, so when a request is for information about an actor or director or other movie-related info, we often brainstorm together or get called on for help.”

-For an Information Analyst working in news and entertainment, every day brings something new to discover, whether it’s searching through historical archives, looking through public records or finding some background on popular culture.
-And that suits Natalie Savits just fine!
+When you work in television news and entertainment programming, every day brings something new to discover, whether it’s historical archives, public records or popular culture.
+And that suits Natalie Savits just fine.